BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 0.0.0.0 ns6.0pendns.org
 ```

-For each of these lines, we can use `awk` to reformat the line into a Unbound `local-zone`
+For each of these lines, we can use `awk` to reformat the line into an Unbound `local-zone`
 configuration:

 ```